BBVA/apicheck/docs/tools/openApiv2-lint.md

 ...
 ```

-In this case, as the API definition satisfies the OpenAPI v2 specification, the
+In this case, since the API definition satisfies the OpenAPI v2 specification,
-tool returns a code of 0 and writes again the definition to its standard
+the tool returns a code of 0 and writes again the definition to its standard
 output.
 In case of detecting any error, the code will be 1 and will write to
 its standard error something like: